June-Skeeter/Module6_GEOS270/docs/Assessment.md

 [**QC6**](Content.md#qc6)

-The [Raster Calculator/Weighted Overlay/Union/Zonal Statistics] tool can also be used to conduct suitability or risk analysis, but it is a more general tool that allows you to define algebraic expressions using raster layers.
+The [Slope/Aspect/Reclassify] tool can also be used to calculate the compass direction that a hillside is facing.

 [**QC7**](Content.md#qc7)